Rul1an/llm-cost/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities via email to `info@logvault.eu` or open a simpler GitHub Advisory.
+Please report vulnerabilities via email to `info@logvault.eu`.

+We encourage you to encrypt sensitive information.
+Please include:
+- A description of the vulnerability.
+- Steps to reproduce the issue (including any relevant input files).
+- The version of llm-cost affected.
+- Any potential impact or exploitation scenarios.

+We aim to acknowledge reports within **48 hours** and provide regular updates on our remediation progress.

 ## Supply Chain & Releases